-Chairman Michael Smith called the meeting to order and welcomed all in attendance, followed by a moment of silence.
-The Pledge of Allegiance was led by Mr. Baxter Hammer, Vice Chairman.
+Chairman Smith called the meeting to order at 7:32 p.m. and welcomed all in attendance, then followed with a moment of silence and The Pledge of Allegiance.

 Upon motion by Mr. Cheek and seconded by Ms. Kidd, the Board unanimously approved the meeting agenda.